 Morning drive to Drak Yerpa meditation cave.
-There are a number of small temples shrines and hermitages and the cliffs contain some of the earliest known meditation sites in Tibet, some dating back to pre-Buddhist times.
+There are several small temples shrines and hermitages and the cliffs contain some of the earliest known meditation sites in Tibet, some dating back to pre-Buddhist times.
 Among the more famous are those traditionally connected with Songtsen Gampo (604–650 CE), (traditionally the 33rd king of the Yarlung Dynasty and first emperor of a united Tibet).
 His Tibetan queen, Monza Triucham, founded the Dra Yerpa temple here.

-After this, Yerpa became one of the three most important centres of meditation and retreat in Central Tibet.
+After this, Yerpa became one of the three most important centers of meditation and retreat in Central Tibet.
 Several of Guru Rinpoche’s disciples are also said to have meditated here.
 Atisha (982 – 1054 CE) preached extensively in the valley.
 Atisha’s hermitage is in ruins but had 300 monks in the 19th century and was the summer quarters for the Ramoche Monastery (the Upper Tantric College).

 Later histories record that both Songtsen Gampo and Trisong Detsen (756–797) founded temples at Yerpa, and Klu-mes Tshul-khrims did some refurbishing in the 11th century.